Fight like a Woman: Domestic Violence and Female Judges in Brazil: Introduction

-Violence against women is frequently perpetrated inside the home by the ones closest to them.
-The \citet{united_nations_office_on_drugs_and_crime_gender-related_2023} estimates that 55\% of all homicides against women worldwide in 2022 were committed by intimate partners or other family members.
-As this violence is a criminal offense, key components of the fight against domestic violence are the Criminal Court System and how court judges approach this type of crime.\footnote{Another key component against domestic violence is how the Law treats these criminal offenses.
-In Brazil, the Maria da Penha Law, enacted in 2006, characterizes domestic violence as a specific type of criminal offense. \cite{Ferraz2022} find that this law reduced female homicides due to household aggression by 9 percent, with stronger effects for less educated and black women.} For example, domestic violence rulings are particularly challenging because they are highly reliant on victim's testimonies, who, differently from plaintiffs of other types of crime (e.g., theft), are often traumatized due to constant abuse \citep{beecher-monas_domestic_2001}.
-Consequently, judges must interpret these testimonies carefully and these interpretations may be influenced by the judge's perspectives on gender norms.\footnote{For instance, the \citet{humanrightswatch_criminal_1991} argues that, in the 1980s and early 1990s, Brazilian judges failed to analyze crimes of domestic violence against women in a non-discriminatory manner.
-Moreover, \citet{kafka_judging_2019} finds that American judges in North Carolina use gender stereotypes to argue that some women want to ``game the system'' with ``frivolous cases'' when requesting protective orders against their abusive partners.}
+Judges make highly consequential decisions that profoundly affect all parties involved in a judicial process \citep{Bhuller2020}.
+Additionally, their decision-making process might be influenced by their individual characteristics, including gender \citep{harris_bias_2019}.
+Any possible gender difference in decision-making is likely to be particularly relevant when analyzing domestic violence cases for two reasons.
+First, women are the most frequent victims of this crime \citep{united_nations_office_on_drugs_and_crime_gender-related_2023}, possibly creating closer connections between the victim and judges of a specific gender.
+Second, domestic violence rulings are particularly challenging because they are highly reliant on victims' testimonies, who, differently from plaintiffs of other types of crime (e.g., theft), are often traumatized due to constant abuse \citep{beecher-monas_domestic_2001}.
+Consequently, judges must interpret these subjective testimonies carefully, and gender-based interpretations may influence their decisions.\footnote{For instance, the \citet{humanrightswatch_criminal_1991} argues that, in the 1980s and early 1990s, Brazilian judges failed to analyze crimes of domestic violence against women in a non-discriminatory manner.} Contrary to this view, one may argue that judges are highly trained professionals who must follow strict law codes, implying that their individual characteristics may not matter when making decisions.